daviebadger/books/yaml/yaml.rst

 Floating Points
 ---------------

-Floating points are decimal numbers including infinity:
+Floating points are numbers with a decimal point, including infinity:

 * positive float: